pmhue/ChatPDF-LocalLLMs-OnlineLLMs/README.md

 ### 2. Install Docker

 Make sure Docker and Docker Compose is installed on your system.
-You can follow the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) (For Ubuntu 20.04, you can find different tutorial based on your system).
+You can follow the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) (This tutorial is for Ubuntu 20.04, you can find different tutorial based on your system).

 ### 3. Build and Run the Docker Container